Steven Ritch: Career

 Ritch's career ran from 1950 to 1962, and he had 45 acting credits in films and television.

 He also worked as a screenwriter in feature films and television.
 He wrote the screenplay for the 1957 film Plunder Road, as well as acting in the movie, delivering a "stand-out performance as a nervous wheelman", according to CinemaScope.

 He made his film debut with a small role in Destination Murder (1950), but it was his lead performance in The Werewolf (1956) that brought him broader recognition.
 In addition to acting, Ritch demonstrated his versatility by working as a screenwriter.
 He wrote the screenplay for the 1957 film Plunder Road, in which he also delivered a standout performance as a nervous wheelman, according to CinemaScope.

 His other notable film appearances include Murder by Contract (1958), City of Fear (1959), and Studs Lonigan (1960).

-Beyond his film work, Ritch made significant contributions to television, appearing in popular series such as Wagon Train, 77 Sunset Strip, The Rifleman, Death Valley Days, The Lone Ranger, and Sea Hunt.
+Beyond his film work, Ritch made significant contributions to television, appearing in popular series such as Wagon Train, 77 Sunset Strip, The Rifleman (as Joe Hyatt in S1 E40 "The Mind Reader" 1959),Death Valley Days, The Lone Ranger, and Sea Hunt.
 His television writing credits include episodes for Combat!
 (1962–1967), Shannon, Adventures in Paradise, 77 Sunset Strip, and The Alaskans.

-Ritch’s career was marked by adaptability and range, transitioning seamlessly between acting and writing across both film and television.